robperc/SimplePySSH/README.md

 Enter ip address of target machine: 192.168.0.100 Enter target username: SomeUser
 Enter the password for the target user:
-Configure ssh-key authorization with remote machine? (y/n): y Enter the command you wish to run on remote machine: ifconfig | grep 192.168.0.100
+Configure key-based authentication with remote machine? (y/n): y Enter the command you wish to run on remote machine: ifconfig | grep 192.168.0.100

 	inet 192.168.0.100 netmask 0xffffff00 broadcast 192.168.0.255